Marksburg Castle in Germany (with Viking River Cruises)

 Marksburg Castle kitchen (Photo credit: Colleen Lanin)

-The Castle’s kitchen
+The Castle’s Kitchen

 In the kitchen, meat was hung to keep it from being eaten by rats and crawling bugs.
 (Yum!)
 Our tour guide showed us how the pots and pans were lowered and raised by the castle’s cooks over the fire using a handy hook system to prepare food at just the right temperature.